 - Use single-use options, like salad dressing and condiment packets, and disposable items like food containers, plates, and utensils.

 Communicate With Your Friends and Family

 Communication is key, and as debates continue to rage across the country over mask-wearing, we must communicate with our loved ones about whether or not it is safe to get together for Thanksgiving.
 Start having those tough conversations now, and remember to avoid making judgments.
 Everyone’s comfort level is different, valid, and should always be respected.
 As long as we’re having conversations with our loved ones about what we are and are not comfortable with, we can help ensure a safer holiday season.

 With the continued uncertainty in the world, now is the perfect opportunity to create new holiday traditions or celebrate in nontraditional ways!
-Try cooking a new dish, decorate or do some arts and crafts, write letters of gratitude, or simply binge watch a new show.
+Try cooking a new dish, decorating or doing some arts and crafts, writing letters of gratitude, or simply binge-watch a new show.
 Just because festivities look different this year does not mean you shouldn’t take this time to celebrate with your loved ones in safe ways that make you all feel good!